ndfred/iperf-ios/Documentation/Help.md

 ## Running an iPerf 3 server

-You need a computer to run it on that is connected to your home network, or router with a network cable.
-Laptops work if connected by gigabit Ethernet.
-Running the server over Wi-Fi might interfere with the app sending data, resulting in much slower test results.
+You need a computer to run it on that is connected to your home network's router with a network cable.
+Laptops work if connected by gigabit Ethernet: running the server over Wi-Fi might interfere with the app sending data, resulting in much slower and unreliable test results.

 For installing iPerf 3 on macOS, [a guide is available on the iperf.fr website](https://iperf.fr/iperf-download.php).
 On Linux and Windows, installing an iPerf 3 server requires familiarity with the command-line and installing [Homebrew](https://brew.sh/).
 If we haven't scared you off yet, let's get started: